syahmiyem/dewwy/arduino/standalone_dewwy/README.md

 | B02           | -           | Right Motor -    |
 | STBY          | 5V          | Enable the driver|

-### Step 4: Battery Connections
+### Step 5: Battery Connections

 1. **Motor Power**: Connect a battery pack (4-6V recommended) to the VM and GND pins of the motor driver.
 2. **Arduino Power**: Either power the Arduino via USB during testing, or use a separate power bank/battery pack.

-### Step 5: Full Assembly
+### Step 6: Full Assembly

 1. Mount the OLED display in front of the robot (visible part)
-2. Mount the ultrasonic sensor facing forward
+2. Mount the servo at the front of the robot, with the ultrasonic sensor attached
 3. Attach motors to the wheels and chassis
-4. Secure the Arduino, breadboard, and batteries to the chassis
+4. Secure the Arduino, Sensor Shield, and batteries to the chassis

 ## Software Installation